Who is this for?

 - CAPS Independent Advocacy

-CAPS Independent Advocacy provides individual advocacy for people who identify as experiencing a mental health difficulty, or who are affected by drug or alcohol use.
+CAPS Independent Advocacy provides individual advocacy for people who identify as experiencing a mental health issue, who are affected by drug or alcohol use or are experiencing an eating disorder.

 An independent advocacy worker can assist you to have your views and wishes heard and have a stronger voice.